datacraft-dsc/DEPs/8/README.md

 **contentUrls** | Text          | No           | List of content urls resolving the ASSET files **contentHash** | Text          | No           | keccak256 hash of asset data.
 Required if publisher wishes to offer integrity checks

-## Invokable service attributes
+## Invokable operation attributes

-In addition to the base attributes, the following Attributes are defined for invokable services only (with type: "invoke")
+In addition to the base attributes, the following Attributes are defined for invokable operations only (with type: "operation")

 Invokable services are defined in greater detail in OEP6.